Caltrate Calcium Reviews of supplement. Are these good for those wanting to build stronger bones? for those with Osteopenia or Osteoporosis?

 Scientific studies have shown the importance of calcium/Vitamin D supplements in slowing bone loss.
 Recent studies also show the importance of taking Vitamin D along with any calcium supplement.
 A number of manufacturers now include Vitamin D in their products and some prescription drugs include Vitamin D recommendations with their information packs.

-But the big question most of us with Osteopenia ask is: Which of the many calcium supplements on the market is best for those with Osteopenia?.
-Many manufacturers make strong claims about their products.
-This page is set to review: Is Caltrate Calcium supplement the one?
+But the big question for those of us with Osteopenia is: Which of the many calcium supplements on the market is best for bone building?.
+Many manufacturers make big claims for their products.
+This page give you an unbiased review: Is Caltrate Calcium supplement the one?

-If you want to read the conclusions of these scientists for yourself, here it their abstract the authors state:
+If you want to read their research conclusions for yourself, here they are:

 (If this is not of interest, just skip down to the next section of the page.)

 “Some authors have claimed that 'solubilized' calcium preparations are better absorbed than calcium carbonate, while others have reported that all forms are equally well absorbed.
 We measured radiocalcium absorption in 35 postmenopausal osteoporotic women and then gave them on three successive evenings, in random order, three different proprietary calcium preparations (Sandocal containing 1 g of effervescent calcium, Calsup containing 1 g of calcium as the carbonate, and Caltrate containing 1.2 g of calcium as the carbonate).

 The daily urinary calcium excretion rose significantly and similarly on all three supplements and was greater in the high calcium absorbers than the low calcium absorbers.
 The fasting urinary hydroxyproline excretion was significantly decreased the morning after administration of each preparation, and one-way analysis of variance showed no significant difference between the days of administration or the type of supplement.